The personal stories of Forum members, about their lost loved ones

-Here you can read the personal stories of Forum members, about their loved ones who are no longer present, about the journey from pain to hope and about choosing reconciliation and partnership.
+Here you can read the personal stories of Forum members, of their loved ones who are no longer present, about the journey from pain to hope and about choosing reconciliation and partnership rather then revenge.

 We are constantly updating our database with stories and invite you to visit again.

 My Dear Noam.
 For seven long years we do not meet and the letters to you

 Despite the many years, I have vivid memories of my childhood in Vienna

 My brother, Mahmoud el Khatib, was wounded in the heart on the 27th of August

 Long ago, I loved the autumn.
 The gust of chilly winds

 A disaster can strike your nation, your state, or even the house of your next door neighbor